kennyhml/pyinterception/README.md

 The Interception API aims to build a portable programming interface that allows one to intercept and control a range of input devices.

+## How to install
+Pyinterception is now available on PyPi under the name `interception-python`!
+So simply `pip install interception-python`.

 ## Why use interception?
 Did you ever try to send inputs to an application or game and, well, nothing happened?
 Sure, in alot of cases this is resolved by running your code with administrative privileges, but this is not always the case.